FP-ELISA II (EIA Test Kit)This page contains information on FP-ELISA II (EIA Test Kit) for veterinary use.

 1. Do not mix reagents or microplate wells of one kit with those from another serial or lot number.
 Do not use after the expiration date shown on the package label.

-2. For veterinary use only and for sale only to USDA/APHIS approved laboratories.
+2. For animal use only and for sale only to USDA/APHIS approved laboratories.

 3. Vigorous and thorough removal of conjugate from the wells is more critical for assay performance and avoiding false positive reactions than the momentary contact diluted fluid may have with adjacent wells during washing.